dermotkel/main_project/README.md

 | **Virginica**   | Yes  | Yes  |Yes   | Yes  |
 | **Versicolor**  | Yes  | No  | Yes  | Yes  |

-### Multivariate distribution
+### 2.5 Multivariate Distribution

 Above, we looked at the distribution of a single variable at a time, called univariate distribution.
 The plot below is a Parallel Coordinates plot using Pandas visualation library.

 Each datapoint is represented on the plot as a single line across all the dependent variables.

 ![pc](https://user-images.githubusercontent.com/35706109/39276283-550bf8f2-48e0-11e8-9203-66c60485de09.png)

-Starting from the left of the graph, we can see that all three species appear to have relatively similar sepal lengths and widths.
-Differences begin to appear, however, when it comes to the Petal variables.
+Starting from the left of the plot, we can see that all three species appear to have relatively similar sepal lengths and widths.
+Differences begin to appear, however, when it comes to the petal variables.
 Setosa petal length and width is distinctly less than the others.

-In the next chapter, we examine this in more detail by using plots and statistics to look at the differences between the three flower types in more details.
+In the next chapter, we examine this in more detail by using plots and statistics to look at the differences between the three species in more detail.

-## Differences between Flower Types
+## 3 Differences between species

-We will now now look at each variable: Petal length, petal width, sepal length and sepal width and see if there are differences between the flower types.
+We will now now look at each variable: Petal length, petal width, sepal length and sepal width and see if there are differences between the species.
 We will use plots and statistical analysis.

-### Petal Length
+### 3.1 Petal Length

 ![swarmpw](https://user-images.githubusercontent.com/35706109/39328966-e6242026-4994-11e8-88d3-06b8b8e14cc2.png)

-The above swarmplot created using Seaborn compares the Petal length of each Flower-type by placing each datapoint on the plot.
+The above swarmplot created using Seaborn compares the petal length of each species by placing each datapoint on the plot.
 Datapoints with a similar value are places beside each other making the cluster appear wider.

-The Setosa is much wider and shorter, while Virginica and Versicolor are more spread out.
+The Setosa is much wider and shorter, while Virginica and Versicolor are more disperse.
 Setosa is clearly smaller with no overlap with the others.
 Virginica and Versicolor have only a slight overlap.

 The pandas dataframe.describe() functions shows us the means of petal length for Setosa (1.46cm), Versicolor (4.26cm) and Virginica (5.55cm).
 This is demonstrated in the barplot made using Seaborn below:

 ![barplot](https://user-images.githubusercontent.com/35706109/39329947-d823d1e4-4997-11e8-9ad4-c3c05de12249.png)

-The Setosa petal length seems significantly smaller than the other two flower-types.
+The Setosa petal length seems significantly smaller than the other two species.

 ![figure_1](https://user-images.githubusercontent.com/35706109/39333466-e6052938-49a2-11e8-911b-39a1b85a7221.png)

-The boxplot created using Seaborn above shows the differences between the flower-types more clearly.
+The boxplot created using Seaborn above shows the differences between the species more clearly.
 The black diamonds are outliers.
 The whiskers show the range of the data.
 The middle line is the medium and the box is the interquartile range (it contains the middle 50% of the data).

 We will now perform a one-way ANOVA test to see if these differences we can observe are statistically significant.
 The one-way has several assumptions (Laerd Statistics, n.d.).
 Our data is continuos.
 As we saw in the last chapter, the petal length is normally distributed.
 Finally, there should be a homogeneity of variances which we can test by performing a Levene's test using Scipy.
 The null hypotheses is that there is a homogenity of variances.
 So we reject the null hypotheses if the p-value is less than our alpha-value pf .05.